News

 The making of Trickster

 Trickster is a libre font I released at the end of 2017.
 When the Velvetyne crew and I released the typeface, I called it “a smooth blend of Merovingian writing, blackletter influences and contemporary shapes”.
 It’s a smart way to say I don’t know how to label it properly.
-The design being quite unusual (call it weird or ugly if you want, but at least it’s not your usual Helv), I thought it could be interesting to write about its development and what lies behind its design decisions.
+The design being quite unusual (call it weird or ugly if you want, but at least it’s not your usual Helv), I thought it could be interesting to write about its development and what lies behind its design decision

 Trickster was born from one of the sporadic frenetic pen and paper doodling periods that I have (between two periods where I make all my essays on the screen).
 Among the many letters I drew, there was this radical and unusual a.
 I liked it so much I drew it again and again until I switched to the computer and then I designed the glyph directly with Bezier curves.